bethkux/ASS_ENR1/identification_of_responsibilities.md

 - Update the teacher's list of taught courses
 - Log all lecture changes for reference.
 - Transmit changes to courses to the database.
+- Notify the affected students of the changes.

 ##### Management Authorization Responsibilities
 - Validate teacher permissions.